ruiner28/ruiner28/README.md

 - 👨‍💻 All of my projects are available at [https://gauravpawar.com](https://gauravpawar.com)
 - 💬 Ask me about **Backend, Cloud, System Design**
 - 📫 How to reach me **gaurav46444@gmail.com**
+- 👀 Seeking Frontend and Backend roles as SDE/SWE.

 <h3 align="left">Connect with me:</h3>
 <p align="left">